Solving Inverse Parametrized Problems via Finite Elements and Extreme Learning Networks: Interpolation-Based Reduced-Order Approximation

 where \(u_{j,k}\) are the scalar coefficients (and \(\mathbf{u}_j=(u_{j,1},\dots,u_{j,K})^{\top}\) denotes the corresponding coefficient vector).
 To approximate the solution at an arbitrary \(t\in\Omega_t\), we interpolate these precomputed solutions in parameter space.

 \paragraph{Low-Dimensional Parameter Spaces.} For \(\Nt\le 4\), classical interpolation is effective, and two standard options are: \begin{itemize} \item \emph{Tensor-product interpolation}: When the interpolation points \(\{t_j^*\}\) form a structured tensor grid, we can use tensor-product basis functions for the interpolation.
-This option readily facilitates higher regularity approximation spaces for the interpolation. \item \emph{Simplicial interpolation}: When \(\Omega_t\) is partitioned into simplices with vertices at the interpolation points \(\{t_j^*\}\), it is natural to use piecewise-linear interpolation.
-This option also gives flexibility in the geometry of the parameter domain. \end{itemize}
+This option readily facilitates higher regularity approximation spaces for the interpolation, but is best suited for box-shaped parameter domains.

+\item \emph{Simplicial interpolation}: When \(\Omega_t\) is partitioned into simplices with vertices at the interpolation points \(\{t_j^*\}\), it is natural to use piecewise-linear interpolation.
+This option also gives flexibility in the geometry of the parameter domain, for example allowing non-rectangular domains, constraints on admissible parameter values, or exclusion of regions of no interest (e.g., ``holes'' in \(\Omega_t\)).
+It is also advantageous when refinement is needed only in localized regions of the parameter space. \end{itemize}

 A simplicial discretization of $\Omega_t$ is illustrated in Figure~\ref{fig:param-mesh}.
 Let \(V_{h_t}\) denote the corresponding approximation space, with discretization parameter $h_t$, over the parameter domain with basis \(\{\phi_j(t)\}_{j=1}^{J}\).
 We approximate each coefficient function \(u_k(t)\) using interpolation: